tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

           apply Hgt in Hel.
           lia. }
         set_solver.
-    + simpl in Hinv. destruct Hinv as (Hlt & Hgt & Hinvt1 & Hinvt2).
+    + destruct Hinv as (Hlt & Hgt & Hinvt1 & Hinvt2).
       destruct (decide (el < x)).
       * rewrite -> IHt2 by auto.
-        (* NOTE: you could do the rest of this proof with the more basic techniques, as above.
+        (* NOTE: you could do the rest of this proof with more basic techniques, as above.
 This is a more automated version. *) clear IHt1. (* needed to make [destruct] pick the right instance *) destruct (decide _); destruct (decide _); set_solver by lia.
       * assert (x = el) by lia.